xiesh527/BAYSIAN_MATTING/README.md

 ## Description of the project
 This task is a team assignment for the course 5C22 Computational Methods.
 This assignment performs compositing on the image based on the image, trimap and background image.

-The contributors for the assignment are Xie Shuang, Aakash Revankar, and Ro Wei.
+The contributors for the assignment are Xie Shuang, Aakash Revankar, and Li Ruowei.

 ---